 - If you're going to a country where english isn't the local language bring one or two of your favorite books.
 When you're home sick having an old book you've read five times will be really nice (especially if you can't go out and buy a new one).

 - Bring more than one adapter/converter.
 I spent the entire semester getting annoyed that I had to switch between charging my computer, phone, and camera all the time.
-There are plenty of cheap american to european adapters out there so make sure to buy one or two extra on top of a great travel adapter.
+There are plenty of cheap american to european adapters out there so make sure to buy one or two extra on top of a great

 - Save space and needing an additional adapter by buying a hair dryer when you arrive.
 While you might not want to risk having a bad straightener a good hair dryer can be bought anywhere.